syncfusion-content/windowsforms-docs/WindowsForms/ListView/GettingStarted.md

 ### Adding Control in Code
 To add control manually, follow the steps:

-1.Add the following required assembly references to the project:
+1. Add the following required assembly references to the project:

     * 	Syncfusion.Core.WinForms

     *	Syncfusion.DataSource.WinForms

     * 	Syncfusion.GridCommon.WinForms

     *   Syncfusion.SfListView.WinForms

-2.Create the SfListView control instance and add it to the form.
+2. Create the SfListView control instance and add it to the form.

 {% capture codesnippet1 %}
 {% tabs %}